Warning: Trying to access array offset on value of type null in /home/foodblog/public_html/wp-content/plugins/qoob/qoob.php on line 498

 The Chips are always good and go well with the meal even if the salsa is too hot.

-Avocado Gorditas have been one of my favorites, more for health reasons than because of flavor.
+Avocado Gorditas have been one of my favorites, at least to go along with the “regular” beef or chicken one.
 It is interesting that the avocado turns the crust a green color as it soaks through, making this type of gordita easy to spot.
 The lettuce and tomato served in the gordita make the avocado taste somewhat like a guacamole salad.
 The yellow cheese is probably more to complement the flavor of the crust than the filling.
-All in all I like this better than the gordita at Little Diner, one of the few other restaurants that even serve an avocado gordita.
-The main difference between the two restaurants is that Little Diner’s crust is thicker as opposed to a somewhat light and fluffy texture which I think is JJ’s signature.
-Somehow, though, I think JJ’s also does a better job with the avocado filling.

 The Refried Beans at JJ’s have not been noticeably greasy (I do not know if they are made with lard or corn oil but I do think that they taste much like the ones at other restaurants).
 They are very good for cooling the mouth if I order something spicy or use overly generous portions of salsa with the meal.